 Watch the video once through: Note and look-up any vocabulary or concepts that are new to you.
 Note ideas for use of depiction.
 What kind of classifiers will you use?

-Consecutively Interpret the Video
+Simultaneously Interpret the Video

 Review Your Work